jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Technology is a new branch on the tree of life.
 Just as the study of evolution illuminated the natural world, the study of technological evolution will reveal the intricacies of our technological life.

-Spanning the breath of human history, _Techvolution_ reframes the human story by placing our technological nature at its center.
+Spanning the breadth of human history, _Techvolution_ reframes the human story by placing our technological nature at its center.
 For those seeking to understand our rapidly changing times, this book provides more than just insight—it offers an intellectual blueprint for the extraordinary future we are building together as a technological species.

 ## Dedication

-_This book is for the open-source community—for the collaborative mindset you handed down to me while updating Wikipedia, writing free software, and answering endless questions on Stack Overflow.
-You showed a philosophy student what the future could be as you became the protagonists of the Internet Age.
-Still, while you create many innovative frameworks and side projects, the world urgently needs you to use this book and others to construct the Internet Age economy, build step by build step, posthaste._

 _This book is especially dedicated to the middle class.
-Our society's stubborn loyalty to the Industrial Age way of life has stagnated our economy and poisoned our political discourse.
-I pray you embrace the evolutionary changes necessary and reach for the Internet Age future that open-source heroes have made available for us, while we still can._
+You've been squeezed by an economy still clinging to Industrial Age structures while the Internet Age offers new possibilities.
+The open-source community has already built many of the tools we need—now it's time to embrace them and build the future together._

 ## Book Series